Choose another lake

 2 pole and line fishing only and bowfishing is allowed.
 All live bait in excess of 8" must be rigged with a quick set rig.

-Please note that from November 1 through the last day of February, fishing is prohibited except within the designated area between the boat launch and marker buoy.
+Please note that from November 1 through the end of February, fishing is prohibited except within the designated area between the boat launch and marker buoy.
 Legal fishing hours from November 1 through the last day of February are from one half hour before sunrise to 2 p.m.

 Maps of fish attractor locations can be obtained via the link on this page that says "Fish Attractor Locations Map".